 Note: We went the weekend of June 1, as a point of reference

-Tip 1: Book your reservation in advance—like 6-12 months in advance.
+Like 6-12 months in advance.
 It’s not uncommon for key locations and the best places to fill up even a year in advance, including campsites.
 Prices definitely “peak” with the summer season so keep that in mind as well.

 We received a lot of advice about getting to Yosemite early, parking in one of the main lots and then taking the Shuttle, which takes you to just about every popular place, or you can hike from those popular places to where you want to be.
 This was our plan until my 14-year-old daughter sprained her ankle literally two days before our trip and ended up on crutches.
 Our plans for hiking now had to be adjusted to Plan B: driving and parking as close to the sights as possible.

 Try to aim for mid-week, early morning, and before Memorial Day and after Labor Day.
 The snowpack tends to melt May into June (it was still snowing the week the last week in May) so that’s when the waterfalls and rivers will be at their highest, and you can still catch some spring blooms in places.
 Obviously, the higher in elevation you go, the more likely you are to see snow and catch cooler temperatures.

 There are hundreds of books, websites, and Pinterest articles on Yosemite.
 We tried to read them all and had a plan for our hiking trails, transportation, and sites to see.
 When our daughter ended up on crutches the day before we left, we didn’t have time for Plan B. So after a long, six-hour drive, when we arrived at the entrance gate, we simply asked the Park Attendant, “what would you do?”